Background

 • Chat in person

-Thursday 20 November, 11am-1pm at Byron Plaza
+• Thursday 20 November, 11am-1pm at Byron Plaza

-Wednesday 26 November, 11am-1pm outside Rudimentary Cafe.
+• Wednesday 26 November, 11am-1pm outside Rudimentary Cafe.

-Learn more on each project
+Learn about each project

 Leeds and Donald street intersection

-The project will improve walking connections between the new Footscray Hospital, Victoria University, Footscray Park, and the wider Footscray CBD.
-It will also increase greenery and help cool the area.We’re seeking feedback from nearby residents and key stakeholders to understand their support for the proposed upgrades and hear any ideas for additional features.
+We want feedback from residents and key stakeholders to understand your support for the proposed upgrades and hear any ideas for additional features.

-The proposed new open space is outlined below.
+The proposed new open space is below.

 Leeds and Donald streets intersection proposed design